welldone-software/gulp-durandal/README.md

             baseDir: 'app',    //Same as default, so not really required.
             main: 'main.js',   //Same as default, so not really required.
             output: 'main.js', //Same as default, so not really required.
-                               //WARNING: Would overwrite existing file with same name.
+                               //WARNING: Change filename if output and input dirs are the same to avoid input overwrites.
             almond: true,
             minify: true
         })